orbeon/log4s/README.md

 ### Requirements

-Scala 2.11, 2.12 and 2.13 are fully supported.
+Scala 2.12 and 2.13 are fully supported.
 No special settings or compiler options are required: just add the dependency as described above.

-#### Scala 2.10

-Scala 2.10 support is still present, but it is beyond its support window: it may be removed in any future minor release if there's a reason.
-(It will not be removed in a patch release.)

-The macro paradise compiler extensions are not required for Scala 2.10.

 ### Getting a logger